 - 4.2.1 To create a sound evidence base for the preparation the KMWLP 2024-39 and the Kent Mineral Sites Plan, relevant surveys and monitoring information are needed.

 - 4.2.2 The evidence base consists of indicators set out in the monitoring schedule of the current adopted KMWLP.
 Indicators are also included within the Data Monitoring chapter of the AMR which, in summary, includes the following:

 - The production of aggregates

 - New mineral reserves

 - Landbanks

 - Safeguarding

 - Sales of construction aggregates at wharves and rail depots

 - · Capacity of any new waste management facilities

 - Waste arisings including municipal waste

 - Exports and imports of waste

 - Exports and imports of minerals

 - Capacity for handling waste materials in Kent.

-- 4.2.3 Other evidence base reports will be compiled to support the Kent Minerals and Waste Local 2024-39 and the updated Mineral Sites Plan.
+- 4.2.3 Other evidence base reports have been compiled to support the Kent Minerals and Waste Local 2024-39.
+Reports associated with the assessment of the nominated site for hard rock for allocation in the Mineral Sites Plan will be prepared.